 Google has always developed its software with the cloud in mind, and everything from Gmail to Google Photos lives mostly online.
 However, you should still make sure that everything you need is in the cloud and that you don’t need anything stored on your phone (such as files downloaded from the web).

-It’s also worth double-checking that you know all the usernames and passwords for your apps (and your Google account for that matter), as you’ll need to enter them again after the reset.
-Don’t worry about having to pay for apps you already own—the Play Store will recognize you once you’ve signed into your Google account and knows what you’ve previously purchased.
+It’s also worth double-checking that your password manager is syncing all of your credentials from the apps on your phone—go to Settings, Passwords & accounts, and make sure the toggle next to Automatically sync app data is on.
+With that done, all you’ll need to remember is the username and password for your Google account.
+Don’t worry about having to pay for apps you already own—the Play Store will recognize you once you’ve signed into your Google account and will know what you’ve previously purchased.

-You’ll find Android’s own backup process under System and Backup in Settings, and this covers data such as contacts, text messages, and certain device settings (including WiFi passwords).
-It’s a good option, but make sure it covers everything you want it to save.
-We also recommend reading through the official Google support document for resetting Pixel phones.
+You’ll find Android’s own backup process under System and Backup in Settings.
+You’ll then see a list of the items you’ll be backing up, which should include data such as contacts, text messages, and certain device settings (including WiFi passwords).
+You can tap on some of them (like Photos and videos or Google account data) to get more details and customize what you want to add to or remove from your backup.
+If you have any doubts about leaving information behind, we recommend reading through the official Google support document for resetting Pixel phones.

-When you’re ready to reset, make sure your phone is plugged in and charging so the process doesn’t get interrupted.
-Open Settings and then choose System, Reset options, and Erase all data (factory reset).
+When you’re ready to reset your phone, make sure it’s plugged in and charging so the process doesn’t get interrupted.
+Open Settings, then choose System, Reset options, and Erase all data (factory reset).
 Android will then show you an overview of the data you’re about to wipe.
-Tap Erase all data, enter the lock screen PIN code, then tap Erase all data again to start the reset process.
+Tap Erase all data, enter the lock screen PIN code, and tap Erase all data again to start the reset process.
 Once the reset is complete, you’ll find yourself back at the Android setup process.